-On May 6, 2018, the college will award more than 1,200 undergraduate and 300 graduate degrees, welcoming new alumni into the Buckeye engineering family.
+On May 6, 2018, the college welcomed more than 1,200 new alumni into the Buckeye engineering family.
 Meet a few members of the class of 2018 who combined their passions with Ohio State’s offerings to engineer an extraordinary education.

 Inspiring women to take flight: Yasmine Abu Arab